uhop/dynamodb-toolkit/README.md

 * Supports vagaries of mass read/write/delete operations correctly handling throughput-related errors using the recommended exponential back-off algorithm.
 * Implements efficiently on the server:
   * **Paging** (in offset/limit terms) and **sorting** on an index (both ascending and descending).
-  * **Subsetting** (read operations can return a subset required of fields instead of the whole shebang which can be huge especially for mass read operations &mdash; think lists and tables).
+  * **Subsetting** AKA **projection** (read operations can return a subset required of fields instead of the whole shebang which can be huge especially for mass read operations &mdash; think lists and tables).
   * **Searching** AKA **filtering** (filters results using looking for a substring in a predefined set of fields).
   * **Patching** (only necessary fields are transferred to be updated/deleted).
   * **Cloning** (making updated copies in a database).